 With changing times and lifestyles, what we eat and the way we eat it has changed.
-Even healthy food comes sprayed with pesticides, and packaged in plastic that if you heat in a microwave or run through a dishwasher with hot water, can leach out chemicals into the meal.
+Even healthy food comes sprayed with pesticides and packaged in plastic that if you heat in a microwave or run through a dishwasher with hot water, can leach out chemicals into the meal.
 If you are wondering if there is any evidence that microwaving food alters its composition or has any detrimental effects on humans or animals.
 No, there is not, but yes it does if you heat it in plastic containers – clear, styrofoam, any kind of plastic for that matter.

-Examples of non-governmental organizations:
+Examples of non-governmental organisations:

-Examples of governmental organizations:
+Examples of governmental organisations:

 - Environmental Protection Agency (EPA) (USA)

 - Food Safety Standards Authority of India (FSSAI) (India)

 Want to start protecting yourself?
 Don’t want to wait until you read those reports?
 Let’s not freak out.
 Here are some tips to get you started:

 - Stop storing warm or hot food in plastic containers

 - Do not drink out of plastic bottles that have been baking in the sun